krzys9876/z80_sim_scala/README.md

 I use Scala at work and I was just exploring usefull functional patterns.
 I thought that it would be great to have simple side project to excercise handling application state in immutable fashion.

-And here it is :)
+And here it is :slightly_smiling_face:

 ## Current state of the project ##